Rainbow Cichlid Care Guide (July 2026): Complete Species Profile

 Following are a few tips for preventing diseases:

-• Choose healthy fish from a reputable source.
+• Choose healthy fish from reputable sources rather than discounted, questionable stock.

-• If you see any signs of disease, treat it immediately.
+• If you see any signs of disease, isolate affected fish and treat promptly.

 Treatment and Medications

-If you think your fish is sick, you must take them to a vet for a diagnosis.
-Once the disease has been diagnosed, the vet will prescribe the appropriate medication.
+If you think your fish is seriously ill, or if over-the-counter medications fail to resolve the issue after the recommended treatment period, you should consult an aquatic veterinarian for a professional diagnosis.
+Once the disease has been professionally diagnosed, the vet can prescribe the appropriate medication and dosage for your specific situation.

 Check Ultimate Dragon Goby 101: Care, Appearance, Food, Habitat & All